BUBBLE-RH/bubble-docs/README.md

 ## The idea

 The AI boom made VCs, engineers, and Wall Street rich.
-Crypto natives watched from outside — no allocation, no early round, no ticket in.
+"Up only" used to be for crypto, now it's AI.

-How does a bubble stay inflated forever?
-Same money, circling between the same five companies, counted as revenue every time it changes hands.
-We put the loop on-chain.
+But on a fundamental level, how has this bubble stayed inflated?
+It's pretty simple - same money, circling between the same five companies, counted as revenue every time it changes hands.
+Although there's no denying its use-case, the AI boom has been inflated by the same money rotated between the same companies.
+The worst part - crypto has been sidelined by this shiny new tech.
+Not anymore -  We put the loop on-chain to reclaim our rightful ownership of the "Bubble".

 $BUBBLE is priced in $NVDA — the chip the whole sector runs on.
 Fees arrive in NVDA.
 A share buys $BUBBLE back off the market.
 A share goes back to the people holding it.
-The chip pays the bubble; the bubble pays you.
+The chip pays the bubble; the bubble pays you - Repeat.

 Will it pop?
 Ask $NVDA.

+---

+## The loop

+This isn't a story.
+It's supply and demand with one requirement: money keeps changing hands.

+Every trade pays a fee in NVDA.
+Part of that fee buys $BUBBLE off the market and locks it — supply down.
+Part of it comes back to holders as $BUBBLE — which they hold, or sell, or use to buy more.
+Either way it's another trade, and another trade is another fee, and another fee is another buyback.

+You buy the bubble.
+The bubble pays you.
+You buy more bubble.
+Repeat.

+That's the whole mechanism, and it's the same one the AI sector runs on: it doesn't need new money to keep going, it needs the same money to keep moving.
+The day the money stops moving is the day it pops — for them and for us.
+Until then, every hand it changes makes the bubble bigger.

 ---